Samuel Ogbemudia: Early years

-Osaigbovo Ogbemudia was born Chinedu Ogbemudia in Benin City on 17 September 1932, he was named after his grandfather.
-He is from Igbanke formerly Igbo-Akiri in Orhionmwon LGA.
+Osaigbovo Ogbemudia was born Samuel Chinedu Osaigbovo Ogbemudia in Benin City on 17 September 1932, he was named after his grandfather.
+He is from Orhionmwon LGA.
 In Edo language, the name Ogbemudia can be inferred to mean "this family has come to stay".
-Also means 'my family stand/neighbourhood is here to stay' in Igbo As a youth he lived with his elder cousin, F.S.
+Also means 'my family stand/neighbourhood is here to stay' in Edo As a youth he lived with his elder cousin, F.S.
 Uwaifo, in Benin.

 He attended Benin Baptist School (1941–1945), and then the government school, Victoria, in the Cameroons (1945–1947).
 His secondary education was at the Western Boy's High School, Benin City (1947–1949).

 He joined the Nigeria army in 1956, training at Teshie, Ghana and at Netheravon and Salisbury Plain in England (1957).
 He attended the Mons Officer Cadet School at Aldershot, England, in 1960, and was commissioned as a second lieutenant in 1961.

 He attended the United States army special welfare school at Fort Bragg, North Carolina in 1962.
 Ogbemudia served with the United Nations peacekeeping force in the Congo for 16 months, and served in Tanzania in 1964.
 He was appointed as an instructor to the Nigerian Military School, Zaria in 1964.